-It's a new year and a new decade!
-And all around the world, space agencies, the commercial aerospace industry, and public space interests are hoping to spend it by sending new missions to space, bringing new instruments online, and achieving new breakthroughs.
+In a few weeks, the year 2020 will be over and a new year will be upon us!
+All around the world, space agencies, the commercial space industry, and public space interests will be sending new missions to space, bringing new instruments online, and plotting the next great leaps.

 As always, these efforts are intended to build on previous successes and failures, leveraging the breakthroughs and lessons of the past to push the frontiers of space exploration and science.
 In the process, they also hope to solve some of the mysteries that continue to dog astronomers, physicists, and cosmologists alike.